 What is a Mortgage Broker?

-A mortgage broker is an intermediary that liaisons between the mortgage borrower and mortgage lender.
-They are responsible for gathering information and completing the documentation process concerning income earned, an asset owned, credit report, employment details and such other information required for assessing the ability of the borrower to secure financing.
+A mortgage broker is an intermediary that liaisons the mortgage borrower and mortgage lender.
+They are responsible for gathering information and completing the documentation process concerning income earned, an asset owned, credit report, employment details, and other information required for assessing the ability of the borrower to secure financing.

 - Mortgage brokers help a borrower in finding the right type of mortgage options.

-- They gather the necessary information such as the assets owned, income earned, employment details, credit report, etc. of the borrower to evaluate the client’s ability to secure financing.
+- They gather the necessary information such as the assets owned, income earnedIncome EarnedEarned income is any amount earned by an individual, such as a salary, wages, or employee compensation.
+It can also be an individual's income through their own business., employment details, credit report, etc., of the borrower to evaluate the client’s ability to secure financing.

 - They give guidance on how one can make use of home equity.
-It can help in the attainment of competitive interest rates.
+For example, it can help in the attainment of competitive interest rates.

 - They give expert advice and the best guide on the process related to buying a new home.

-- Evaluate Buyer and Seller Needs: They evaluate the needs of both the borrower and the lender and accordingly introduces them so that the chances of deal finalisation are one hundred per cent confirmed.
+- Evaluate Buyer and Seller Needs: They evaluate the needs of both the borrower and the lender and accordingly introduce them so that the chances of deal finalization are one hundred percent confirmed.

-- Evaluate Borrowing Power: They do the legwork of evaluating borrowing power of the borrower by accessing their details of credit rating, assets owned, yearly income etc.
+- Evaluate Borrowing Power: They do the legwork of evaluating the borrowing power of the borrower by accessing their details of credit rating, assets owned, yearly income, etc.

-- Compare between Options: A mortgage broker help in making a comparison between all the mortgage options that are available and can guide the borrower in choosing the best option amongst all.
+- Compare Between Options: A mortgage broker help in making a comparison between all the available mortgage options and can guide the borrower in choosing the best option among all.

-- Offer Expert Advice: They offer expert advice since they do research work on the properties.
+- Offer Expert Advice: They offer expert advice since they research the properties.

 - They may not necessarily source the right deal for the parties to a transaction.
-Sometimes the lenders may offer the borrowers the same rates and terms as what they provide to the mortgage broker.
-Therefore, in such a case, a borrower might unnecessarily end up paying broker’s fees.
+Sometimes the lenders may offer the borrowers the same rates and terms as they provide to the mortgage broker.
+Therefore, a borrower might unnecessarily pay the broker’s fees in such a case.

 - Not all lenders work with intermediaries or mortgage brokers.
-Therefore, working with them can make an individual miss out on such lenders that have opted for a broker free transaction.
+Therefore, working with them can make an individual miss out on lenders that have opted for a broker-free transaction.

 - The services of a mortgage broker are chargeable, and hence, the parties to the transaction are entitled to pay the same.

-This has been a guide to what is a Mortgage Broker and its definition.
-Here we discuss how do they work along with advantages and disadvantages.
-You can more about finance from the following articles –
+This article is a guide to what is a Mortgage Broker.
+We explain what mortgage brokers do, their compensation, advantages, and disadvantages.
+You can learn more about finance from the following articles: –